HackMelbourne/Decoded-3/w4-participant-workbook.md

 #### **💡 Challenge**

-With the knowledge you know have, can you fill in the `;;random load best_meme_ever` event listener we defined earlier to provide the intended functionality?
+With the knowledge you know have, can you fill in the `;;load best_meme_ever` event listener we defined earlier to provide the intended functionality?

 > 📝 Hint: we would like it to load a meme with the specified name from the database